How Common Is Bestiality and Zoophillia? Definitions, Facts, and Statistics

 - In 10.3% of bestiality arrests the offender did not have sex with an animal but rather facilitated, solicited, filmed, or manipulated a third party to do so.

-- In 34.4% of arrests the sexual contact between human and animal could not be proven but pornographic material was found and used as evidence.
+- In 34.4% of arrests, sexual contact between humans and animals could not be proven but pornographic material was found and used as evidence.

 We also collected data on the number of arrests and convictions of bestiality from 1975 to 2020.